-If you or a loved one suffered a catastrophic injury in an accident, you may be able to recover compensation.
+If you or a loved one suffered a catastrophic injury in an accident, you may be able to recover compensation with the aid of a dependable personal injury attorney.
 If your life was thrown into disarray because of another party’s negligence, an Atlanta catastrophic injury lawyer may be the advocate you deserve.
 En Español.

 Common Causes of Catastrophic Injuries